 Health Assessments: Engaging in Your Health

 Individuals that sit at their desk day after day for long periods of time have a higher risk for a variety of health issues.
-And as most teachers and employers frown on yoga at your desk, push-ups during class or jumping jacks during meetings, it can be difficult to balance fitness and your schedule.
+And as most teachers and employers frown on mind-body movement exercises at your desk, push-ups during class or jumping jacks during meetings, it can be difficult to balance fitness and your schedule.

 Health risk assessments (HRA) are becoming a popular way to make the general population more aware of their habits and empower them to make positive choices about their health.

 Some of you may be familiar with health risk assessments.
 Many employers are offering this tool to assist individuals with their overall health goals.
 However, your insurance carrier may also offer the tool as an additional benefit.